NCAR/CAM-chem/docs/README.md

-# Collection of python examples
+# Collection of python examples for atmospheric chemistry
 <!--
 .. title: Python examples for atmospheric chemistry
 .. date: 2020-03-26